AlexanderAbramovPav/AlexanderAbramovPav/README.md

 👨‍💻 I'm a Frontend developer with 1 year of commercial experience and an IT Product Owner with more than 4 years of experience in online business

-⭐ I'm very passionate to build customer focused and well-designed (UI/UX) products, especially acting as a Frontend developer
+⭐ I'm very passionate to build customer focused products, especially acting as a Frontend developer

 🚀 I managed to launch several successful products from scratch and get high marks from users